Ron Atkinson: TV work

 Atkinson was already working as a pundit for ITV Sport and after leaving management he continued in this role.
 For a number of years, he covered most of the channel's live matches, sometimes as a studio guest, but more often as the "ex-football insider" member of a two-man commentary team.
 His commentaries with Brian Moore and then Clive Tyldesley provided the basis for the 1990s and early-2000s ITV Champions League nights.
 He was also the main co-commentator for ITV's coverage of the European Championships and the World Cup during this period.
 He also fronted two series of Extra Time with Ron Atkinson for Central Television, with Ron interviewing football personalities like Kevin Keegan, Terry Venables and Martin O'Neill.

 In 1997, he appeared as manager of Harchester United in Dream Team.

+Following his unsuccessful short spell at Nottingham Forest in the 1998-99 season, Atkinson chose to step away from football management and prioritise his media punditry and commentary duties.

 In August 2013, Atkinson became a housemate on the twelfth series of Celebrity Big Brother.
 He was the second housemate to be evicted on Day 9 after receiving the fewest votes to save him against Charlotte Crosby, Courtney Stodden, Lauren Harries and Louie Spence.